WHAT WE DO

 While we welcome all youth, our primary focus is on:

-Middle and High School Youth: At an age of social and emotional receptivity, they can build a foundation for advocacy by exploring environmental justice issues in their communities.
+High School Youth: At an age of social and emotional receptivity, they can build a foundation for advocacy by exploring environmental justice issues in their communities.

 Registered College Student Groups: Supporting student organizations at California colleges.